What are the food ecommerce trends on the horizon for 2023?

 1. The Direct-to-Consumer Food Ecommerce Trend

-Direct-to-consumer has become the favorite model for newer brands in spaces like fashion and beauty as malls and department stores are struggling to keep their doors open.
+Direct-to-consumer has become the favored model for newer fashion and beauty brands as malls, and department stores struggle to keep their doors open.

-The food industry has been slower to come around because of the reliance on the big global food chains and grocery stores, but now is the perfect time to start the shift to DTC.
+The food industry has been slower to adopt ecommerce because of the reliance on the big global food chains and grocery stores, but now is the perfect time to start the shift to DTC.

-The last year has shown the true value of sending your customers to your owned channels - e.g. your website and email lists - to purchase your products.
+The last few years have shown the true value of sending your customers to your owned channels (e.g., your website and email lists) to purchase your products.
 Not only do you have a way to communicate with your customers, but it's easier to upsell and retain them this way.

-Don’t look for food brands to exclusively go online, but look for them to start crafting the ultimate omnichannel strategy to grow brand awareness, loyalty and improve customer experience.
+Don’t look for food brands to exclusively go online, but look for them to start crafting the ultimate omnichannel strategy to grow brand awareness and loyalty and improve customer experience.

-Food companies that focus on increasing their sales straight from the customer, versus from their wholesale contracts, will provide more stability for their business.
+Food companies that focus on increasing their sales straight from the customer vs. from their wholesale contracts will create more stability for their business.

-Even meat products that have traditionally only been available in-store will have increasing popularity in the DTC space after learning from companies like ButcherBox.
+Even meat products that have traditionally only been available in-store will have increasing popularity in the DTC space after learning from companies like Wild Pastures and ButcherBox.

 2. Getting Ecommerce Sites Up to Speed

-When COIVD-19 struck and almost all products were forced to move online, consumers accepted that some brands' online stores weren’t as user-friendly as they could be.
+When COVID-19 struck, and almost all products were forced to move online, consumers accepted that some brands' online stores weren’t as user-friendly as they could be.
 Shoppers empathized with the food industry that was used to meeting its customers in person, typically on a shelf.

-Now that some time has passed, so has the consumer’s patience for poorly designed ecommerce site that are difficult to navigate and don’t build trust.
+Now that some time has passed, so has the consumer’s patience for a poorly designed ecommerce site that is difficult to navigate and doesn’t build trust.

-The food industry needs to step up and make it easy for their customers to find what they need and purchase it online.
+The food industry needs to step up and make it easy for its customers to find what they need and purchase it online.